-- · Operational at regional level - Governor serve as Chairperson - Platform for sharing information and engagement of stakeholders - Meeting once a year for information sharing
+- · Operational at regional level - Governor serve as Chairperson - Regional bodies to identify the Vice-Chairperson - Platform for sharing information and engagement of stakeholders

 ACC staff members will serve as Secretariat for the Strategy implementing and monitoring bodies.

 The Secretariat will develop a Monitoring and Evaluation Plan for the Strategy, which will serve as a tool for improved strategy execution.
 The plan would complement the existing monitoring and reporting process to ensure efficiency, effectiveness and account for actions and implementation.